The application deadline for the Fall 2024 cohort is February 24, 2024.

-Underrepresented students who will be entering their first or second year in a doctoral or MFA degree program and are interested in being college professors.
+The program is open to all ethnically diverse under-represented students who will be entering their first or second year in a doctoral or MFA program and are interested in becoming college professors.
+In keeping with the program’s historic mission, addressing the underrepresentation of African American and LatinX scholars in higher education is a program priority.

 - Remain in Good Academic Standing